Tylenol with Codeine – A Powerful Combination of Painkillers

 When SHOULDN’T one take Tylenol with Codeine?

-- If you are you are allergic to any of the ingredients found in Tylenol with Codeine.
+- If one is allergic to any of the ingredients found in Tylenol with Codeine.

-- If you have very slow or difficult breathing, or if you are having an asthma attack.
+- If one has a slow or difficult breathing, or if one is having an asthma attack.

-- If you are consuming quinidine or sodium oxybate (GHB).
+- If one is consuming quinidine or sodium oxybate (GHB).

 - If the patient is a child.